p1usminus/roomybookmarksredux/README.md

 ## Tips ##
 * :warning: The browser __must__ be restarted after installation, then enable the bookmarks toolbar (from the customise menu) then __restart again__!
 * The fixed height option should be used when the multirow option is selected, otherwise the toolbar will try to stay at single row height.
 * The toolbar behaves strangely when using the multirow option with a non-standard favicon size.
-Solution: Use the option to fix incorrect height __with__ a non-zero margin size (see 3rd option tab).
+Solution: Use the option to fix incorrect height __with__ a non-zero margin size (see 2nd option tab).
 I wish this was less complicated.
 * Sometimes the toolbar simply breaks - such as when disabling the multirow option.
 Restarting the browser should fix this.
   * In other instances, re-enabling the bookmarks toolbar from the customise menu fixes this.

 ## Untested features ##
 * Locales - do strings in languages other than English work?
-* Linux/OS X fix - I don't even know what it's supposed to do
+* Linux/OS X fix - I don't even know what it's supposed to do, but it can apparently be disabled
 * 'Hide bookmark names with no favicon' - probably broken

 ## Not working